IvoMerchiers/dmn_idp_converter/README.md

 * **Ivo Merchiers** - *Development* - [IvoMerchiers](https://github.com/IvoMerchiers)

 ## License
-This project is licensed under the MIT Licens - see the [License.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [License](LICENSE) file for details

 ## Acknowledgements
 * Developed for KUL as a thesis